Mount Gambier: Mount Gambier Gift

 The 120m Mount Gambier Gift was held annually on the first Saturday in December at Vansittart Oval was the 2nd richest professional footrace in South Australia.
 Resurrected in 2001 the athletic carnival includes races from 70m to 1600m and attracts athletes from all over Australia, mostly from South Australia and Victoria.
 Of the eleven Mount Gambier athletic carnivals held to date, three Victorians have won the 120 m Gift.
 On 3 December 2011, 21-year-old Wallace Long-Scafidi won the Gift for the second year in a row.
 The race has not been held since 2012, and to this date continues to go unheld.

-Mount Gambier Pioneers Basketball Club

-The Mount Gambier Pioneers Basketball Club are the city's only representative team to participate in a national competition.
-The Pioneers entered the South Eastern Basketball League in 1988 and currently play in the NBL1 South Conference, the second tier competition underneath Basketball Australia's premier elite professional competition the Australian NBL.

 Infrastructure

 Health

 The city has a major regional hospital, Mount Gambier Hospital out of which operates the Mount Gambier and Districts Health Service.
-Additionally there are a number of private health services including the Mount Gambier Private Hospital (now closed).

-Utilities

-The city's main catchment is the Blue Lake, the volcano lake is both a tourist attraction and the city's main reservoir.
-Water supply, sewage collection and disposal are provided by South East Catchment Water Management Board.
+A Medicare Urgent Care Clinic opened in November 2023 at 13 Crouch Street South offering Bulk-billed urgent but not life threatening health care.
+The 20-bed Mount Gambier Private Hospital was dissolved in 2021 and was transitioned into the public system where it was co-located.